 - Film Awards voting takes place over three rounds: Longlisting, Nominations and Winners

-- Longlisted titles announced today will progress to Round Two of voting
+- Longlisted titles and performers announced today will progress to Round Two of voting

-Longlists for 24 categories including Best Film, Cinematography, Casting, Documentary, Film Not in the English Language, the four performance categories, and more, are published HERE.
+Longlists for all 24 categories including Best Film, Director, Cinematography, Casting, Documentary, Film Not in the English Language, the four performance categories, and more, are published here.

-The nominations for the EE BAFTA Film Awards will be announced via a global livestream hosted by actors Hayley Atwell and Toheeb Jimoh on Thursday 19 January at 12 midday (GMT), from the arts charity’s newly redeveloped HQ at 195 Piccadilly, London.
+The nominations for the EE BAFTA Film Awards will be announced by former EE Rising Star nominees Naomi Ackie and Kingsley Ben-Adir on Thursday 18 January at 12 midday (GMT), from the arts charity’s HQ at 195 Piccadilly, London and streamed live on @BAFTA YouTube and X (formerly Twitter).

 Notes to editors: